devicetree-org/devicetree-specification/source/devicenodes.rst

                                                        Example: ``"fsl,MPC8572DS"``

-                                                       Note: Other methods may be added to later revisions of the ePAPR specification.
+                                                       Note: Other methods may be added to later revisions of the |spec| specification.
    ``cpu-release-addr``         SD    ``<u64>``        The cpu-release-addr property is required for
                                                        cpu nodes that have an enable-method property value of "spin-table".
 The value specifies the